Stacy Levy, M.S., CCC-SLP

 Owner | Dynamic Therapy Specialists

-Stacy is a Southern University Speech-Language Pathology Advisory Board member and sits on the First United Methodist Church’s Children’s Council.
-She is the special needs consultant for her church, FUMC, and is a third grade Sunday School teacher.
 Stacy spent three years working with the Junior League of Baton Rouge and Families Helping Families of Greater Baton Rouge on the creation of the Resource Center for Autism Spectrum Disorders, RCASD (www.fhfgbr.org).
 She chaired the Junior League’s RCASD committee in 2010 and 2011.
+Stacy is currently a member of the Echo Alliance, a female non-profit benefiting cancer work and research through Mary Bird Perkins Hospital.
+She is also an active volunteer with the Bella Bowman Foundation’s annual Ball.
 In her spare time, Stacy enjoys presenting locally and state-wide to a variety of audiences ranging from parents to professionals.
-When not involving herself in the Baton Rouge community, she enjoys spending time traveling with her husband and daughter.
+When not involving herself in the Baton Rouge community, she enjoys spending time traveling with her husband and daughter and playing with their two rescue dogs.